 Peripheral health facilities with higher values of lack of redundancy were less resilient to disruptions.
+Our iterative penalty method, inspired by prior studies on alternative route modeling, helped quantify this vulnerability by simulating path variability under stress.
+This technique offered a practical way to model resilience without requiring dynamic real-time data, making it adaptable to data-scarce environments.
 For instance, the private healthcare facility Hospital Nossa Senhora da Conceição in Porto Alegre's Centro Histórico was the most resilient, with a score of 183.
 In contrast, Hospital Restinga e Extremo Sul, located in the periphery of Porto Alegre, scored the highest lack of redundancy at 839.
 This difference underscores the advantage of hospitals in urban centres, such as those in Centro Histórico, where multiple alternative paths with minimal variation contribute to greater resilience.
 Conversely, rural municipalities further away from the urban core, such as Gravataí and Viamão, exhibited higher lack of redundancy scores with 426 and 603 respectively, indicating lower level of resilience.
-These findings are in line with studies of accessibility to
+These findings are in line with studies of accessibility to healthcare facilities in Brazil, which have also reported reduced accessibility in rural areas Silva et al. (2021).